Bob Jenkins: ESPN and ABC

 Concurrent to his work on ESPN & ABC, from 1979 to 1998, Jenkins worked on the IMS Radio Network.
 He reported various positions, including the backstretch, turn four, and served as chief announcer of the Indianapolis 500 from 1990 to 1998.
 In the 1990s, Jenkins also narrated the annual Indianapolis 500 official highlight films.
+There would be NASCAR races Jenkins would miss, the 1990 Checker 500 was due to Jenkins had the flu, Jenkins missed three races in 1994 due to a back injury he had at Indianapolis.
+Jenkins would miss the 1995 GM Goodwrench 400 due to a death in the family and would miss the 1997 Food City 500 as he was recovering from the back operation he had three weeks earlier.
+Due to IRL/NASCAR Conflicts which aired on the same network in 1999 and 2000 which Jenkins as lead announcer, he would be sent to cover IRL races.

 By 1999, Jenkins quit the radio crew to focus on television full-time.
-The ongoing IRL/CART split saw changes in the announcing crews at ESPN/ABC.
-In addition, ESPN/ABC would be losing NASCAR rights at the end of the 2000 season.
-Paul Page was assigned to the CART series broadcasts, and Jenkins was moved exclusively to the chief announcing position of the IRL and Indianapolis 500 broadcasts.
+The ongoing Indy Racing League/CART "Split" brought changes in the announcing crews at ESPN/ABC.
+In addition, ESPN/ABC lost NASCAR rights at the end of the 2000 season.
+Paul Page was assigned to the CART broadcasts, and Jenkins was moved exclusively to the chief announcing position of the IRL and Indianapolis 500 broadcasts.
 The arrangement would continue through 2001.

-For 2002, with CART floundering, Page was moved back to the IRL, and Jenkins was shifted to the lesser host position.
+For 2002, with CART floundering, Page was moved back to the Indy Racing League, and Jenkins was shifted to the lesser host position.
 The arrangement created a "crowded" booth with two veteran announcers.
-In 2003, on Bump Day at the Indy 500 on ESPN, Jenkins made an impassioned commentary, defending the event from media detractors.
-Many were ridiculing the race and the IRL for struggling to fill the field to the traditional 33 cars.
+In 2003, during the closing minutes of Indy 500 Bump Day coverage on ESPN, Jenkins made an impassioned commentary, defending the event from media detractors.
+Many were ridiculing the race and the Indy Racing League for struggling to fill the field to the traditional 33 cars.

 At the end of the 2003 season, Jenkins was released from ABC/ESPN.